-In the coming years, we will integrate new programs into this initiative, and make the summer program content available more broadly.
+In the coming years, we will integrate new programs into this initiative, and make the summer program content available broadly.
 We are supporting middle and high school STEM teachers who use our teaching materials to help better prepare their students for college and beyond.
 We will also help other universities and high schools create similar programs, working to build a network of institutes to collectively improve engineering education worldwide.
+While the movement to an online only BWSI this summer was a difficult decision, it will accelerate the development of a more modular and portable course content that can be shared widely and have a greater impact on our leaders of tomorrow.